Skip to main content

 Housing Ordinances and Immigration

-The U.S. Fair Housing Act protects people's rights to federal housing, regardless of immigration status.
+There are no special housing ordinances for immigrants in Virginia.
+But the U.S. Fair Housing Act, a federal law, protects people’s rights to federal housing, regardless of immigration status.

 • Naturalization or getting U.S. citizenship